3 observations after Sixers improbably end 7-game losing streak by beating Cavs

 George struggled with Maxey sitting early in the second quarter.
 He started 1 for 6 from the field, though he eventually found his footing with an after-timeout dunk and a goaltended layup.

-Although Justin Edwards had another very solid outing — 15 points, six rebounds — the Sixers played an eight-man rotation and needed a ton from their stars.
+Although Justin Edwards had another very solid outing — 15 points, six rebounds, two steals — the Sixers played an eight-man rotation and needed a ton from their stars.
 Meanwhile, the Cavs got a massive performance off the bench from Jerome.
 Their second unit outscored the Sixers’ by a 50-24 margin.

 Sixers find giant runs when needed